quotepilgrim/shiftcipher/README.md

 character in the target square with the same coordinates and write that to the ciphertext.
 Then move on to the next rule and plaintext character and repeat the process.
 If the rule you just applied was the last one, go back to the first one.
-Keep doing this until you reach the end of the plaintext.
+Keep repeating until you reach the end of the plaintext.

 Decoding the ciphertext is done by the same process, except instead of looking up characters in the source square and finding the corresponding